 Cancéropôles were created to structure and accelerate local cancer research, in response to the National Cancer Institute’s recommendations and impulse.
 The rapid evolution of research in oncology, the development of precision medicine centered towards the patient and the fast development of new technologies are some of the challenges that face the Cancéropôles.
 Consequently, the Cancéropôle Est supports research projects and technological platforms opening up new perspectives for patient care.
 The Cancéropôle also promotes interdisciplinary research projects with innovative concepts.
 A particular effort has been made to create hubs of expertise and integrate Humanities and social health sciences into existing and new research projects.

-In addition to these missions common to all Cancéropôles, each Cancéropôle has a specific mission highlighting the strength of its local expertise.
-The Cancéropôle Est has 2 specific missions: the development of a research program on pancreatic cancer and the setup of crossborder collaboration.
+To these missions common to all Cancéropôles, the Cancéropôle Est pursues its two priority projects to highlight the strengths and expertise of its territories: the development of a research program on pancreatic cancer and the setup of crossborder collaboration.